yiShanXin/mds-help/docs/en/eos.md

 2 Web APP can open MathWallet to sign your transaction

-3 Use MathWallet scan the QRcode to sign your transaction

 This protocol is already used by EOS Knight, Newdex, WhaleEX etc.

 To use this API, please read the API doc: